munshkr/flok/README.md

 #### Sardine

 Use `flok-repl` with the `-t sardine` parameter.
-In order to make it work, the `fishery` REPL must be included to your PATH.
+In order to make it work, the `sardine` REPL must be included to your PATH.
 It should already be the case if you followed a regular install.

 ##### Extra options

-* `python`: Path to your custom `fishery` Python REPL.
+* `python`: Path to your custom `sardine` Python REPL.
 Use this if you need to target a specific install of Sardine (Python version, different path, etc).

 #### FoxDot